cloudfoundry/cf-acceptance-tests/ci/cats.md

 ## Purpose

-This pipeline validates changes to `cf-acceptance-tests` for compatibility with the latest Cloud Foundry release (cf-deployment, cf-for-k8s) and provides manually triggered jobs for the publication of its own releases.
+The main purpose of this pipeline is to validate that any changes made to cf-acceptance-tests are tested for compatibility with the latest release of [cf-deployment](https://github.com/cloudfoundry/cf-deployment).

+Additionally, the pipeline includes manually triggered jobs to cut releases of cf-acceptance-tests.

 ## Validation Strategy

 ### Unit Testing

-As a blocking step before running acceptance test suites, we run a separate suite of unit tests to validate the configuration interface and cf cli integration.
+As a blocking step before running acceptance test suites, we run a separate suite of unit tests to validate the configuration interface and cf CLI integration.
 Currently, the suites are located in the `helpers/config` and `helpers/cli_version_check` directories.

 ### Acceptance Testing